guyonmatteau/Bricks/README.md

 ## MVPs

 For iterative development the following versions have been iterated over:
-1a.
-One ownable ERC20 contract (Scheduler), where the contract swaps ether to USDC (so no borrowing) 1b.
-Integrate it with Chainlink (1a)
+1. Contract that keeps track of users funds and is allowed to transfer funds on behalf of user.
+2. Contract that able to swap WETH to USDC.
+    * Contract that is able to swaps ether to USDC on a fixed rate on behalf of user (so no borrowing).
+    * Add Chainlink reference contract to request current ETH/USDC rate.
-2. Ability to borrow against ETH, with default value
+3. Ability to borrow against ETH, with default value.
-3.
+4.